pay64k/pi_dash/README.md

 ## **Note:** The project is still in development and was tested only on several cars.
 Since I am not a design expert the GUI would use some enhancements - but for now it's the simplest working solution.

 #
+TODO:
 ## High level overview
 ![alt text](.github/readme/block.png)

+Install pi_dash on Raspberry Pi (only tested with model 4),

 pi_dash is based an Phoenix server that runs on Ra